Shortcuts to adiabaticity for open quantum systems and a mixed-state inverse engineering scheme: Example: The stimulated Raman adiabatic passage (STIRAP)

+Consider a single nitrogen-vacancy (NV) center in diamond, which hosts a solid-state $\Lambda$ system.
+The NV center has a spin-triplet, orbital-singlet ground state ($^3 A_2$) that is coupled optically to a spin-triplet, orbital-doublet excited state ($^3 E$), as shown in Fig. \ref{il3} (a).
+The experiments have had identified the three singlet states ($\ket{^1E}$, $\ket{^1A_1}$) \cite{Rogers2008}, where $\ket{^1E}$ is double degenerate.

-Taking a single nitrogen-vacancy (NV) center in diamond as an example, we now apply our proposal to STIRAP in a $\Lambda$-type three-level system (for details, see Appendix \cite{sm1}).
-For the negative charged NV center with electron spin $S=1$, the ground state is a spin-triplet state ($\ket{m_s=0}$ and $\ket{m_s=\pm 1}$).
-A tunable laser (637.2 nm) is adopted to resonantly excite both $\ket{m_s=-1}$ and $\ket{m_s=+1}$ to the spin-orbit excited state $\ket{A_2}$, which plays the role of intermediate state in STIRAP.
-The Hamiltonian in the interaction picture under the rotating wave approximation can be expressed as $H_0(t)=\frac{\hbar}{2}\,(\Omega_p(t)\ket{m_s=-1}\bra{A_2}+ \Omega_s\ket{m_s=+1}\bra{A_2}+\text{h.c.})$\cite{Carroll1988}.
+For the negative charged NV center with electron spin $S=1$, the ground state is a spin-triplet state with a zero-field splitting $D_0=2.87$ GHz between spin sublevels $\ket{m_s=0}$ and $\ket{m_s=\pm 1}$ due to electronic spin-spin interaction.
+Applying a static magnetic field $B_{NV}$ along the NV axis splits the $\ket{m_s=-1}$ and $\ket{m_s=+1}$ ground states by $2\gamma_{NV}B_{NV}$ with $\gamma_{NV}=2.8\,\text{MHz G}^{-1}$.
+Passing single tunable laser (637.2 nm) through a phase electro-optic modulator produce frequency harmonics to resonantly excite both $\ket{m_s=-1}$ and $\ket{m_s=+1}$ to the spin-orbit excited state $\ket{A_2}$, which is used as the intermediate state for STIRAP.
+After the modulation of an amplitude electro-optic modulator with a 10 GHz arbitrary wave form generator produces the control fields $\Omega_s(t)$ and $\Omega_p(t)$ used in STIRAP.
+The Hamiltonian within the rotating wave approximation can be expressed in the basis $\{\ket{m_s=-1},\ket{A_2},\ket{m_s=+1}\}$ by a matrix\cite{Carroll1988},

-As no quantum system is completely isolated from its surroundings, it is important to develop a theoretical framework for treating these interactions in order to obtain a realistic STIRAP.
-Consider that the $\Lambda$ system couples to a bosonic heat reservoir at finite temperature $T,$ which leads to the decay and dephasing of state $\ket{A_2}$\cite{Issoufa2014}.
-The dynamics of the $\Lambda$ system can be described by, $\partial _t \rho(t)= \hat{ \mathcal L_0}\rho(t)+\Gamma_d\hat{ \mathcal D}[L_d]\rho(t),$ where
+For simplify our discussion, the ``one-photon resonance'' case is considered.
+The shortcuts of the open STIRAP for a general case can be obtained with the same procedure.
+Here we assume that the adiabatic pulses satisfy